drimweb/docs/README.md

 ![Web3 and Metaverse for Next Generation of Internet (the illustrative idea from Andy Martin)](.gitbook/assets/web3-metaverse-dao.png)

-The DAO will explore the possible innovations using Web3 and Metaverse in New World and Hybridy World:
+The DAO will explore the possible innovations (for creating public goods) using Web3 and Metaverse in New World and Hybridy World:

-&#x20;create new business models or evolve the legacy businesses with DAO and DAO tokenomics
+- create new business models or evolve the legacy businesses with DAO and DAO tokenomics
+- users are able control, manage, share, trade their own data and creativity
+- community-drive and decentralized infrastructure and services for Web3 and Metaverse